kristin-littleBits/signal2016-dashboard/README.md

 ### Widgets
 Create and edit widgets listed under `widgets` directory.
 Each widget should have a coffee, html, and scss file.
 The widgets listed are only a few of those included when creating a new `dashing-js` project.

+### Your API credentials
+My cloudBit, forecast, and Twilio credentials are stored in a file called `lib/apikeys.js`.
+Create your own file to store your variables or load environment variables.

 ### Default dashboard
 You can change your default dashboard in `server.js`.